ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 ### Bounding

-Bonding regex don't match characters, but they specify where in the string the regex to be matched.
+Bonding regex does not match characters, but they specify where in the string the regex is to be matched.

 | Bounding | Meaning                                 |
 | -------- | --------------------------------------- |